evocloud-dev/evocloud-paas/README.md

 <p align="center"><img src="./assets/evocloud-architecture.png" /></p>

 # We Play Nice with the CNCF Foundation
 EvoCloud-PaaS plays well with other CNCF projects.
-We integrate the following core technologies from the Cloud-native foundation to bring you a robust platform built on trusted and vetted technology.
+We integrate the following core technologies from the Cloud-native foundation to bring you a robust platform built on trusted and vetted solutions.
 <p align="center"><img src="./assets/evocloud-feat-cloudnative.png" /></p>